cchauve/AGO-pipeline/doc/manual.md

 ### Pipeline 1, based on GeneRax

 In the first pipeline, the following steps are implemented:
-- for each gene family, an MSA is computed using MACSE;
+- for each gene family, an MSA is computed using `MACSE`;
-- for each gene family, a reconciled gene tree is computed from its MSA using GeneRax;
+- for each gene family, a reconciled gene tree is computed from its MSA using `GeneRax`;
-- for each ancestral species, a set of candidate ancestral gene adjacencies is computed (consistent with the reconciled gene trees), that might not be compatible with a linear ancestral gene order;
+- for each ancestral species, a set of candidate ancestral gene adjacencies, that might not be compatible with a linear ancestral gene order, is computed using `DeCoSTAR`;
-- for each ancestral species, a subset of the candidate ancestral adjacencies is computed, using spp_dcj, that is compatible with a linear gene order.
+- for each ancestral species, a subset of the candidate ancestral adjacencies is computed, using `spp_dcj`, that is compatible with a linear gene order.

 This pipeline does not compute explicitly gene trees for the gene families, that are explicitly defined by the reconciled gene trees.

 ### Pipeline 2, based on ALE

 In the second pipeline, the following steps are implemented:
-- for each gene family, an MSA is computed using MACSE;
+- for each gene family, an MSA is computed using `MACSE`;
-- for each gene family, a sample of gene trees is computed from its MSA using IQ-TREE;
+- for each gene family, a sample of gene trees is computed from its MSA using `IQ-TREE`;
-- for each gene family, a reconciled gene tree is computed from the sampled gene trees using ALE;
+- for each gene family, a reconciled gene tree is computed from the sampled gene trees using `ALE`;
-- for each ancestral species, a set of candidate ancestral gene adjacencies is computed (consistent with the reconciled gene trees), that might not be compatible with a linear ancestral gene order;
+- for each ancestral species, a set of candidate ancestral gene adjacencies, that might not be compatible with a linear ancestral gene order, is computed using `DeCoSTAR`;
-- for each ancestral species, a subset of the candidate ancestral adjacencies is computed, using spp_dcj, that is compatible with a linear gene order.
+- for each ancestral species, a subset of the candidate ancestral adjacencies is computed, using `spp_dcj`, that is compatible with a linear gene order.

 ### Pipeline 3, based on ecceTERA